-"My year reading for the MSt passed very quickly and afforded many opportunities for academic and personal growth.
+"My year reading for the MSt afforded many opportunities for academic and personal growth.
 Being at Oxford gave me a rare opportunity to experience literature in a new cultural context, and I particularly relished the chance to work with the manuscripts and first editions at the Bodleian Library.
-The MSt in English was a challenging course, demanding an acutely analytical mindset and well-developed skills in argumentation.
 After my degree, I spent six years working in the publishing industry, as a Journal Publishing Assistant at Wiley-Blackwell and as a Production Editor, then Senior Production Editor, at Oxford University Press.
 In 2015 I returned to Australia, taking the opportunity to launch my own business as a freelance editor and proofreader - a venture that I am thoroughly enjoying.
 My Oxford degree opened the door to the publishing industry for me, and I am extremely grateful to the Oxford-Australia Scholarship Committee for enabling me to pursue something that would have otherwise remained a dream, and for going out of its way to provide an exceptional level of support."